What’s a she-shed and can you have one?

 So what is it?

-It turns out that a she-shed perfectly fits in with the ethos behind our landscape gardening in Balham.
+It turns out that a she-shed perfectly fits in with the ethos behind our landscape gardening.
 It’s a beautiful garden-building designed to add a new dimension to your life.
 It is supposed to suit the kind of pursuits, decorating styles and practicalities that are more often associated with women.
 We know plenty of men that wouldn’t mind an hour or two in a comfy, light-filled garden space as well but, she-shed is the popular term so we’re using it for now.

 What are they used for?